This article covers the following topics related to Talk billing:

 - Pay-as-you-go: If you use a credit card to pay for Zendesk, you pay for any usage fees, including minutes, phone numbers, and voicemail transcription fees as part of your monthly bill at the end of the cycle.

 - Pre-purchased in bulk: If you pay for your Zendesk via invoice, you must pre-purchase usage credit ahead of time.
 These credits expire after a year.
-You can track your available credit in the Usage charges tab, under Admin () > Channels > Talk.
+You can track your available credit in the Usage charges tab.
+In Admin Center, click the Channels icon () in the sidebar, then select Talk and email > Talk.
 Your account will be automatically recharged and an invoice will be generated when credit availability is less than 10% of the recharge amount or $5, whichever is greater.
 Minutes will be applied to your account when the invoice is issued, not paid, so you don’t have to worry about running out of credit.
 For more information about your Talk bill, see Reviewing Talk usage charges.

 Do I get a refund if the Talk service goes down?